Last Updated on September 28, 2023

 A Note on Getting Around the City

 This post includes a map of Paris, showing you the best routes to make good use of your time.
-In fact, there’s two maps of Paris, one for each day.
+In fact, there are two maps of Paris, one for each day.

 This is when an app such as Rome2Rio is invaluable.
 As have many other travelers, I’ve been using Rome2Rio for years.
 But most travelers, I suspect, use it primarily for longer-distance travel, say from Paris to Brussels.
 But it’s also a valuable resource in navigating your way around Paris or any other city.